Skip to main content

 The Tree at the Center of the World: Maya Ceiba Yaxche' and the Tree of Life

-Maya cosmology is organized around the Ceiba Yaxche', the sacred ceiba tree at the center of the world.
-Its roots descend through Xibalba (the underworld); its trunk stands in the world of humans; its crown extends into the heavens.
-The Urantia Book documents the universal cult of the Tree of Life whose historical substrate is the actual cosmic-central tree of Dalamatia, preserved across the Americas as the Maya world-tree.
+Maya cosmology is organized around the Ceiba Yaxche', the sacred tree at the center of the world.
+Its roots descend through Xibalba, its trunk stands among the living, and its crown reaches into the heavens.
+The Urantia Book records a universal cult of the Tree of Life, traced back to an actual tree at Dalamatia and carried across the Americas as the Maya world tree.

 The Tree at the Center of the World: Maya Ceiba Yaxche' and the Tree of Life